TammyDahl/TammyDahl/README.md

 <h2>👨‍💻 Notable Projects:</h2>

 - <b> 🧠 [Tweet Classifier for Disaster Response](https://github.com/TammyDahl/DisasterResponseTweetClassifier) </b>
-  - Built an NLP model to classify tweets during natural disasters using logistic regression and SVM.
+  - Built a multi-label NLP model to classify disaster-related tweets using text preprocessing, TF-IDF, logistic regression, and random forest.
+Designed for real-time emergency filtering with scikit-learn and Flask.
+Showcases experience in natural language processing and model deployment.

 - <b> 🧬 [Alzheimer's vs Alcoholism: Data Analysis](https://github.com/TammyDahl/AlzheimersVAlcoholismDataAnalysis) </b>
-  - Explored behavioral and biological overlaps between neurodegenerative disease and substance abuse using statistical techniques.
+  - Performed exploratory data analysis, statistical testing, and built a random forest classifier to examine how alcohol consumption correlates with dementia progression.
+Used pandas, seaborn, and scikit-learn to analyze real-world health datasets and communicate results with visual storytelling.

 - <b> 🔒 [Laser Tripwire System](https://github.com/TammyDahl/LaserTripwireSystem) </b>
-  - Raspberry Pi + IFTTT security project to detect and report room breaches in real time.
+  - Developed a Raspberry Pi–based event detection system inspired by real-world patient monitoring.
+Used Python and IFTTT to trigger real-time alerts when a beam is broken.
+Demonstrates real-world sensor integration, automation, and basic IoT data flow concepts.

 - <b> 🛍️ [Retail Store Kiosk Simulation](https://github.com/TammyDahl/RetailStoreKioskSim) </b>
-  - Modeled a store kiosk’s inventory and checkout flow using object-oriented design.
+  - Collaborated on the design and simulation of a clothing store POS system.
+Contributed to UML diagrams, ERD, data dictionary, and Java-based simulation of inventory, transactions, and user roles.
+Highlights object modeling, database logic, and structured system design.

 - <b> 🍳 [Recipe Recommendation App](https://github.com/TammyDahl/RecipeRecommendationApp) </b>
-  - AI-based tool that suggests recipes based on user ingredients using KNN-style matching and cosine similarity.
+  - Worked on a team to build an AI-powered recommendation system using Word2Vec, K-Means clustering, and cosine similarity to match user input with relevant recipes.
+Emphasizes experience with unsupervised learning, recommender logic, and translating user preferences into structured data.

 <h2>📺 YouTube Videos</h2>